 What is Offset Printing?

-Offset printing technology uses plates (usually made from aluminium) to transfer an image onto a rubber “blanket”.
+Offset printing technology uses plates (usually made from aluminum) to transfer an image onto a rubber “blanket”.
 Once this step is done, the image is then rolled onto a sheet of paper.

 This method is referred to as “offset” because the ink is not transferred directly onto the paper during this process.
 Offset printing is a good choice when larger quantities are needed because offset presses run so efficiently once they are set up.
 It also provides accurate color reproduction and crisp, clean, professional-looking printing.